olibclarke/cs-consensus-denoise/README.md

 `consensus_denoise.py` builds a new CryoSPARC exposure result by taking the pixelwise minimum across the denoised micrographs from multiple matching denoising jobs.

+This was motivated by observations described in [this thread](https://discuss.cryosparc.com/t/denoiser-or-patch-motion-should-output-training-mics-as-a-separate-slot/16928/6?u=olibclarke)  - basically that individual CS denoise jobs seem to give stochastic results for individual particles.

 It matches rows by micrograph `uid`, preserves the non-denoised slots from the first source output, and writes new denoised MRC files under the created External job directory.

 ## Requirements